 - Links to files shared in channels and direct messages

 - Member profile information

-Note: In shared channels, any links to files and their associated messages will only be included in your export if they were sent by a member of your organization.
+Note: In channels shared with external organizations, any links to files and their associated messages will only be included in your export if they were sent by a member of your organization.

 Step 1: Export data from your origin workspace

 To simplify your merge, we recommend exporting data from your smaller or less active workspace and importing it to your larger or more active workspace.
-Follow the steps below to export data:
+Follow the steps below to begin the import process:

 Step 2: Upload your export file

 Note: Modifying your export file in any way before uploading it may cause issues with your import.
 Once you've uploaded your file, you can choose which data to import.